-Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Does your institution make use of SAT, ACT, or SAT Subject Test X scores in admission decisions for first-time, first-year, degree-seeking X

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

-ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Used
+ADMISSION Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT X
+SAT or ACT Х

 ACT Only

 SAT Only

-SAT and SAT Subject Tests or ACT
+SAT and SAT Subject Tests or

-SAT Subject Tests X
+SAT Subject Tests Х

-Orti Gazjost i sete 1

-C8B If your institution will make use of the for Fall 2022 please indicate which in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants

-X ACT with writing required ACT with writing recommended ACT with or without writing accept oted
+ACT with writing required ACT with writing recommended

+ACT with or without writing accepted

-C8B If your institution will make use of the for Fall 2022 please indicate which in the admissions process):
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-X SAT with Essay component requ SAT with Essay component reco SAT with or without Essay compo mmended
+SAT with Essay component required

+SAT with Essay component recommended

+SAT with or without Essay component accepted

-C8C Please indicate how your institution will use the SAT or ACT essay com nponent; check all that apply.
+C8C Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

 SAT essay ACT essay

-For admission ]

-For placement

-For advising 1

-In place of an application essay 1

-As a validity check on the application process

-No college policy as of now

-Not using essay component X X
+Х Х

+SAT essay

-C8D In addition, does your institution us e applicants' test s scores for academ nic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

-X Yes No

-C8E Latest date by which SAT or ACT s Latest date by which SAT Subject 7 March 1st . -
+C8E Latest date by which SAT or ACT scores must be received for fall-term admission

-C8F If necessary, use this space to claripolicies (e.g., if tests are recommens tudents, or if tests are not required students): nded for some

-C8G Please indicate which tests your instituti on uses for placem ent (e.g., state test s):
+Latest date by which SAT Subject Test scores must be received for fall-term admission March 1st C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-SAT , 5, •
+SAT

 ACT

 SAT Subject Tests

 AP

 CLEP

-X Institutional Exam
+Х Institutional Exam

 State Exam (specify):